pulumi/docs/pulumi-hugo/themes/default/content/docs/tutorials/azure/azure-py-appservice.md

 ---
-title: "Azure App Service with SQL Database and Application Insights | TypeScript"
+title: "Azure App Service with SQL Database and Application Insights | Python"
 h1: "Azure App Service with SQL Database and Application Insights"
 linktitle: "Azure App Service with SQL Database and Application Insights"
 no_edit_this_page: true